Academic Guidelines and Procedures

 |Letter Grade||Honors||Advanced Placement|

-For the classes of 2017 and 2018, as is the standing policy, students taking more than 5 academic classes in a semester will receive a three-point bonus for each additional academic course.
+For the class of 2018, as is the standing policy, students taking more than 5 academic classes in a semester will receive a three-point bonus for each additional academic course.
 Beginning with the class of 2019, students taking more than 5 academic classes in a semester will receive a three-point bonus for the first additional academic course only.

 A student may take a maximum of 7 academic courses in a semester.
 The bonus points are used in computing cumulative G.P.A.
 Certain courses are not computed in G.P.A.: Physical Education/Fitness, sports, Turris, Life Management, Driver Education, Office Assistant, Literature and Composition, and English as a Second Language.